billdong9/niodb/README.md

 db.key = 'value'
 ```

-The change of the data will be asynchronously and atomically stored on your disk if `filepath` is defined.
+If `filepath` is defined, changes to the data will be stored on disk asynchronously and atomically.

 Getting the value of a key is also very simple: